xivanalysis/xivanalysis/src/parser/jobs/rdm/NOTES.md

 - [X] Track Dropping Impactful, Verstone, or Verfire
 - [X] Track if Jolt wast cast while Impactful, Verstone, or Verfire were up or if Swiftcast was off CD
 - [X] Dont' use Areo/Thunder while Stone/Fire are up
-- [ ] Don't use Flare/Holy when Fire/Stone are up
+- [X] Don't use Flare/Holy when Fire/Stone are up

 ## Melee Combo
 - [X] Derping a melee combo, either breaking it, or not finishing it.
 - [X] Going into a melee combo without enough mana
-- [ ] Going into a melee combo with procs up
+- [X] Going into a melee combo with procs up
-- [ ] Going into a melee combo with low Black and fire is up
+- [X] Going into a melee combo with low Black and fire is up
-- [ ] Going into a melee combo with low white and stone is up
+- [X] Going into a melee combo with low white and stone is up
+- [ ] Allowing Finisher or Combo to timeout

 ## Weaving
 - [ ] Don't use oGCDs after Displacement if > 30 seconds into a fight